eliabeleal/ETL_BI/README.md

 ## About this Project

 Data integration on the Northwind dataset.
-Conducted in the Business Intelligence discipline.
+Created in the Business Intelligence course.

 ## Getting Started